 Hire for D&I

-Hiring for diversity is a relatively analytical process.
+D&I hiring best practices is a relatively analytical process.
 You evaluate your current team and set diversity goals and numbers.
 But what about hiring for inclusion?
 Here are a few things to remember:

-First, aim to find a new hire who will be a culture add, rather than over-prioritizing candidates you feel would make a good culture fit.
+First, aim to find a new hire who will be a culture add rather than over-prioritizing candidates you feel would make a good culture fit.
 The difference between a culture fit and a culture add is important to get right.

 - Create an interview panel

 - Conduct blind skills challenges

 Third, source your candidates in online communities.
 Professional online communities are your hiring secret sauce.
 Demographics on larger, more traditional platforms generally tend to skew white and male.
 You want to put more diverse candidates into your talent pipeline at the very start.

 But how do you reach those online communities at scale?
 With resources like the Mogul Recruiter Tool.